MewesK/TwigSpreadsheetBundle/Resources/doc/twig_tags.rst

 printGridlines           boolean
 rightToLeft              boolean
 rowDimension             array               Contains one or more arrays.
 Possible keys are 'default' or a row index >=1
- \+ collapsed            boolean             Does not work in PhpExcel?
+ \+ collapsed            boolean             Does not work in PhpSpreadsheet?
  \+ outlineLevel         int
  \+ rowHeight            double
- \+ rowIndex             int                 Does not work in PhpExcel?
+ \+ rowIndex             int                 Does not work in PhpSpreadsheet?
- \+ visible              boolean             Does not work in PhpExcel?
+ \+ visible              boolean             Does not work in PhpSpreadsheet?
  \+ xfIndex              int
- \+ zeroHeight           boolean             Does not work in PhpExcel? sheetState               string showGridlines            boolean             Cannot be tested - not supported by the reader tabColor                 string
+ \+ zeroHeight           boolean             Does not work in PhpSpreadsheet? sheetState               string showGridlines            boolean             Cannot be tested - not supported by the reader tabColor                 string